 Instructions

-- Preheat Oven: Preheat your oven to 350°F (175°C).
-Grease and flour an 8-inch round cake pan thoroughly to prevent sticking.
+- Preheat and Prepare Pan: Preheat your oven to 350°F (175°C).
+Grease and flour an 8-inch round cake pan thoroughly to ensure the cake doesn’t stick.

-- Mix Dry Ingredients: In a small bowl, whisk together the all-purpose flour, baking powder, and salt to ensure even distribution.
+- Mix Dry Ingredients: In a small bowl, whisk together the all-purpose flour, baking powder, and salt until well combined.

-- Beat Egg Yolks and Sugar: In a separate large bowl, beat the egg yolks and granulated sugar together until the mixture becomes thick, pale, and fluffy, about 3-5 minutes.
-Then stir in the vanilla extract for flavor.
+- Beat Egg Yolks and Sugar: In a large separate bowl, beat the egg yolks with the granulated sugar until the mixture becomes thick, pale, and fluffy.
+Then stir in the vanilla extract to incorporate the flavor.

-- Combine Ingredients: Gradually add the dry ingredient mixture into the egg yolk mixture, alternating with the warm water.
-Mix gently but until smooth, being careful not to overmix.
+- Combine Ingredients: Gradually add the dry flour mixture into the egg yolk mixture, alternating with the warm water to keep the batter smooth and balanced.

-- Whip Egg Whites: In a clean bowl, beat the egg whites until stiff peaks form, which provides the cake its light and airy texture.
+- Whip Egg Whites: In another clean bowl, beat the egg whites until stiff peaks form, which will help give the cake its characteristic light and airy texture.

-- Fold Egg Whites Into Batter: Carefully fold the whipped egg whites into the batter using a spatula, taking care not to deflate the mixture to keep it airy.
+- Fold Egg Whites: Gently fold the whipped egg whites into the batter carefully to avoid deflating the mixture and maintain its airiness.

-- Prepare for Baking: Pour the completed batter into the prepared cake pan and smooth out the top to ensure even baking.
+- Pour Batter into Pan: Pour the combined batter into the prepared cake pan and smooth the surface evenly.

-- Bake: Bake in the preheated oven for 20-25 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+- Bake the Cake: Bake the cake in the preheated oven for 20-25 minutes, or until a toothpick inserted in the center comes out clean, signaling that the cake is done.

-- Cool and Serve: Allow the cake to cool completely in the pan before removing.
-Dust lightly with powdered sugar before serving to add a touch of sweetness and decoration.
+- Cool and Finish: Allow the cake to cool completely in the pan before removing it and dusting the top with powdered sugar for a simple but elegant finish.

 Notes

-- The cake can be served plain with powdered sugar, or decorated with fresh berries and whipped cream for a special touch.
+- The cake can be served with fresh berries or whipped cream for added flavor.